-New volunteers and children are the first point of contact for every donated book.
+New volunteers and children (recommended age 6 and up) are the first point of contact for every donated book.
 Little ones erase pencil marks and give used books a shiny sheen with the swipe of a cleaning cloth.
 Older kids mend page tears and broken book spines or gently scrape off sticky labels with Goo Gone.
 Parents work along side their kids and know they are teaching a valuable lesson in serving others.

 A friend and I recently took our daughters to spend an evening at The Children’s Book Bank.
 The girls took their jobs seriously, each item handled with love.
 The time flew by and we were all disappointed when the two hour session was finished.